Privacy Policy

 4. Why We Collect It and Our Lawful Basis

-We process your personal data on the following legal bases under Article 6(1) of the UK GDPR:
+We process personal data on the following legal bases under Article 6(1) of the UK GDPR:

-- Legitimate interest (Article 6(1)(f)): to respond to enquiries you have submitted, to manage project requests, and to improve our website and services.
+- Legitimate interest (Article 6(1)(f)): to respond to enquiries you have submitted, manage project requests, operate and secure our website and services, prevent fraud or abuse, maintain service logs, improve Bridge Voice configuration, troubleshoot calls, and communicate with business customers about service operation.
 We have assessed that these processing activities are necessary for our business operations and do not override your rights and freedoms.

 - Consent (Article 6(1)(a)): where we send any future marketing communications, we will only do so with your explicit consent.
 You can withdraw consent at any time by clicking the unsubscribe link in any marketing email or by emailing us at contact@unitybridgesolutions.com.
 Withdrawing consent is as easy as giving it and does not affect the lawfulness of processing carried out before withdrawal.